Zaffer/fast-stack/readme.md

 ## _web

+if creating a new service with angular cli directly, then remeber to choose yarn as the package manager.
+`ng config cli.packageManager yarn`

 cd into the app folder
 `yarn set version stable`
 `yarn install`

 > the following is get pnp working once Angular supports it again.

 `yarn add -D @types/node`
 `yarn build`
 `yarn start`
 `yarn dlx @yarnpkg/sdks vscode`

 add paths to your app's .yarn file in workspace root .vscode/settings.json